Pharmaceutical Distribution Business

 Solid customer relationships

-• Network connecting the Group with medical institutions, pharmacies, and healthcare professionals
+• Network with medical institutions, pharmacies, and medical professionals

 • Wholesale distribution centers:15